sanketss84/sanketss84.github.io/articles/20230202-why-fdm-over-resin.md

 Author: Sanket Sonavane
 Publish Date: 2023-02-02
 Last Updated: 2023-03-08

-> NOTE: This article is a work in progress

 I will keep things super simple while explaining this

 ## fdm printing